 The hike exits the balsam forest at .25 mile, arcing through switchbacks in a final ascent of Round Bald.
 From the summit, sweeping views stretch in every direction just as the sun begins to crest over the nearby Grassy Ridge to the east, this hike’s final destination.
 The AT switches back, descending Round Bald eastbound to a saddle at Engine Gap, enjoying view after breathtaking view across the ice and snow-crusted landscape.

 The hike continues following the Appalachian Trail eastbound, the sun hanging low on the eastern horizon.
 The trail descends Jane Bald, reaching a saddle at 1.5 miles.
 The hike begins a final, steady climb of Grassy Ridge, reaching a trail junction at 1.8 miles.
-From here, the AT veers northeast; this hike veers to the right, following a short spur trail to the Grassy Ridge summit.
+From here, the AT veers northeast, traveling to the Overmountain Appalachian Trail Shelter.
+This route turns to the right, following a short spur trail to the Grassy Ridge Mountain summit.
 The hike ducks through a dense tunnel of snow-covered rhododendron, their gnarly branches bending low over the trail under the weight of ice and snow.
-The hike exits the dense rhododendron at just over 2.1 miles, with exceptional views expanding as the trail gains its final elevation.
+The trail exits the dense rhododendron at just over 2.1 miles, with exceptional views expanding as the trail gains its final elevation.

 The hike reaches the Grassy Ridge summit at 2.35 miles, cresting elevation at a group of angular rock outcrops.
 The wind-blown summit landscape offers outstanding views in every direction.
-Ice and snow cling to the grasses and windswept trees, glowing golden in the early dawn light.
+Rime ice and snow cling to the grasses and windswept trees, glowing golden in the early dawn light.